loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-map/README.md

 This module does:
 - stream <String,KafkaPerson> records from a topic named PERSON_TOPIC
-- map the String key into Long key and the KafkaPerson value attributes into uppercase
+- map the KafkaPerson value attributes into uppercase and map the last name as key
 - write back the result into a new topic named PERSON_UPPERCASE_TOPIC

 ## Requirements